AdobeDocs/frameio-api/src/pages/guides/Webhooks/index.md

 * Exponential back-off starting at 15 s (+ jitter)
 * A non-`2xx` status or >5 second timeout triggers the retry
 * [Frame.io](http://frame.io/) keeps a **failure log** with: `webhook_id`, `account_id`, `event_type`, `resource_id`, `user_id`.

-## Changes to Webhooks

-Webhooks created in Legacy transfer to V4 with the following changes.

-1. When creating a new webhook resource the `team_id` is no longer provided in the JSON payload, but that is instead in the path parameter of the URL: `https://api.frame.io/v4/accounts/:account_id/workspaces/:workspace_id/webhooks`.
-2. Due to changes in API structure, endpoints, and authentication methods any existing code for incoming webhooks that makes subsequent calls to the Frame.io API for enrichment and look-up of resources require updating.
-3. Since the asset webhooks have been split to Files and Folders, any webhooks coming from Legacy with asset events need to be updated to have the appropriate File and Folder events.

 ## Webhook Tutorial